-Position/title: Adjunct general Role: Strategy/policy/core team incident command.
-Their goal is to serve as the primary liaison of the state's National Guard to the core team.
+Position/title: Adjunct general Role: Strategy/policy/core team

+Duties/responsibilities: Could serve as a sponsor or co-sponsor for the ISAO.
+Would provide strategic direction as it relates the state's national guard readiness, disaster response, military coordination, incident response, and incident command.
+The goal is to serve as the primary liaison of the state's National Guard to the core team.
 As the head of a National Guard, the adjunct general is situated to assist in developing cyber defense strategies for the ISAO to better serve critical infrastructure protection, the CPTs, and private-sector security personnel to defend and share cyber threat information.